nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

         Use case resumes at step 2.

-* 3a.
-Either one or both lists are empty.

-    Use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.